niladrik/GPHS/README.md

-in [Nishihara, Murray and Adams (2014)](https://www.cs.princeton.edu/~rpa/pubs/nishihara2014generalized.pdf) and Metropolis-Hastings algorithm and Slice sampling algorithm for the Surrogate data model as discussed in [Murray et. al (2010)](https://arxiv.org/abs/1001.0175).
-In addition to these functions, the package also provides the users with a function to invert a matrix using (1) Cholesky decomposition and (2) Eigen decomposition, and a function to calculate the density of a multivariate normal distribution.
+in [Nishihara, Murray and Adams (2014)](https://www.cs.princeton.edu/~rpa/pubs/nishihara2014generalized.pdf) and Metropolis-Hastings algorithm and Slice sampling algorithm for the Surrogate data model as discussed in [Murray et al. (2010)](https://arxiv.org/abs/1001.0175).
+In addition to these functions, the package also provides the users with a function to invert a matrix using Eigen decomposition, and a function to calculate the density of a multivariate normal distribution.

 ### Installation